 In March 2022, the FASB issued ASU No. 2022-02, Financial Instruments-Credit Losses (Topic 326): Troubled Debt Restructurings and Vintage Disclosures.
-The guidance was issued as improvements to ASU No. 2016-13 described above.
+The guidance was issued as improvements to ASU No. 2016-13.
 The vintage disclosure changes require an entity to disclose current-period gross write-offs by year of origination for financing receivables.
 The guidance is effective for financial statements issued for fiscal years beginning after December 15, 2022, and interim periods within those fiscal years.
 The amendments should be applied prospectively.
 Early adoption of the amendments is permitted, including adoption in an interim period.
 The amendments will impact our disclosures but will not otherwise impact the consolidated financial statements.
-The Company is currently evaluating the new guidance.
+During 2023, the Company adopted a policy related to Topic 326 whereby it periodically reviews the collectability and historical write-offs, if any, to evaluate the need for any credit losses or an allowance.